FeelsDEX/feels/docs/201_dynamic_fees.md

-# Dynamic Fee Model
+# Dynamic Fee Model (MVP: Base + Impact Only)

-This document presents the production-ready pool-level dynamic fee model that computes fees entirely on-chain after swap execution, eliminating trust assumptions while maintaining simplicity and robustness.
+This document presents the MVP pool-level dynamic fee model that computes fees entirely on-chain after swap execution.
 Terminology: “protocol” refers to global systems (treasury, reserve rate oracle, safety), while “pool” refers to per‑market systems (CLMM, GTWAP oracle, fees, JIT, floor).

 ## Physics Analogy: Markets as Energy Networks

 Our goal is to create a sustainable market ecosystem that maintains price stability within a tradeable range while monetizing the volatility necessary for price discovery.
-Rather than seeking absolute stability, we incentivize liquidity providers to maintain depth around a gradually rising equilibrium, ensuring markets remain liquid and efficient while the protocol captures value from trading activity.
-We achieve this balance through a physics-inspired model where price displacement from equilibrium behaves like potential energy and persistent order flow behaves like momentum.
-The system rewards LPs for providing liquidity within a stable band around the current price, with fees that increase when trades threaten to break this range, naturally concentrating liquidity where it's most needed for healthy market function.
+For MVP, we prioritize a simple and predictable model (base + impact) while preserving a clear path to richer dynamics (equilibrium bias, momentum) in Phase 2.
+The physics analogy below provides motivation for future phases.

 The system can be analogized to an energy network: user flow adds energy, and liquidity providers offer channels for it to move.
 Dynamic fees act as the system's impedance, they regulate current so throughput stays healthy.
 Trades that climb uphill (away from equilibrium) must perform work against resistance and pay a surcharge.
 Trades that flow downhill (toward equilibrium) harness potential energy and receive a discount.
 This creates a self-correcting market that remains simple enough to implement and audit fully on-chain.